 These must have an abstract/resumo, title, text, and references (when needed).
 The text has to be concise, objective, and figures will not be allowed unless necessary.

 The importance of sharing data that support a job is increasingly recognized.
 Thus, Rodriguésia requests that its authors provide databases, raw field data, electronic spreadsheets, data matrices used in analyzes, photographic collections, and maps in Shapefile, KML or Rasterfiles format as digital supplements in scientific repositories.
 Such scientific repositories provide a DOI address that must be informed by the author to the Journal so that readers can access digital supplements.

 At the discretion of the Editor-in-Chief of Rodriguésia and depending on the size of the file provided by the authors, the complementary material may be published only in the online version of the magazine, in the form of a digital Appendix.

 As a scientific and free repository, Rodriguésia recommends that authors deposit their data in the repository Figshare: <https://figshare.com>

 Authors should declare no conflict of interests (personal, scientific, commercial, political or economic) in the manuscript being submitted.
 Otherwise, a letter should be sent directly to the Editor-in-chief.

-The names and addresses entered in this journal will be used exclusively for the purposes of this conference are not available for other purposes or to third parties.
+The names and addresses entered in this Journal will be used exclusively for this conference's purposes are not available for other purposes or to third parties.